nanodu2604/Projects/README.md

-These are my personal coding projects that I do in my spare to better my coding abilities.
+These are my personal coding projects that I do in my spare time to better my coding abilities.